drewsilcock/PSyclone/doc/user_guide/stub_gen.rst

     one of ['w3', 'wtheta', 'w2v', 'w0', 'w1', 'w2', 'w2h', 'any_w2'] but
     found 'any_space_1'"

-As noted above, if the Dynamo0.3 naming convention for module and type names is not followed, the stub generator will return with an error message.
+As noted above, if the Dynamo0.3 API naming convention for module and type names is not followed, the stub generator will return with an error message.
 For example:
 ::